19 Best Cold Calling Scripts (& Free Templates) for Sales Teams

 For a memorable voicemail script, make an extravagant claim and back it up with real data.
 For example, you could say something like this:

-“Hi, this is John Smith with Imaginary Company.
+“Hi, this is (your name) with (your company name).
 I’m calling because last year our customers earned an extra $2.6 billion in revenue by using our product, and I’d like to offer the same kind of results to you.
 If this sounds interesting to you, call me back at…”

 For example, if some of your prospects are small businesses and others are enterprise companies, you need to adapt your sales pitch to fit each business.
 Pay special attention to how you word your one-sentence description, and focus on specific benefits for that sector of your audience.

-One of the best places to discover insights into your prospects is LinkedIn.
+One of the best social media channels to discover insights into your prospects is LinkedIn.
 Here, you can find out where your prospects are from, previous companies they’ve worked at, and what exactly they do at the company where they work.
 You can also see company information such as how many employees they have, recent updates, and more.

 When you use LinkedIn to prequalify your prospects, you’ll be able to adapt your sales pitch to their specific interests and needs.

-Remember that 100 mph pitch we talked about in the introduction?
+Remember that 100 mph pitch I mentioned way up there in the intro?
 I’m begging you: don’t be that guy.

 In order for your prospects to listen to the rest of the call, they need to hear and clearly understand who you are and where you’re calling from.
 Otherwise, they’ll spend the rest of your pitch wondering, “Who the heck is this?”